Privacy Policy

 | Account information (email, name, sign-in history, tokens) | For the life of your account | Deleted, or anonymized, when you close your account or ask us to. |

-| Feedback (ratings, voice notes, transcripts) | Duration of the beta | Retained to improve the product, then deleted or anonymized. |
+| Feedback (ratings, voice notes, transcripts) | While we operate the service | Retained to improve the product, then deleted or anonymized. |

 | Shared clinical research (built per diagnosis, contains no patient information) | Rolling ~30-day refresh | Regenerated periodically.
 This is topic-level evidence about a diagnosis — it is never linked to you or any patient. |